 The business relationship between Fullscript and your account does not require us to send any statutory CRA forms.
 However, the above guide will assist you in determining your annual earnings.

-Should you wish to receive a T4a for your records, starting in February, Fullscript will fulfill requests to create these for illustrative purposes only.
+You may request a T4A for your records if the dispensary has received a minimum of $500 in payouts for the tax year.
+Generated T4A's are for illustrative purposes only.
 Please contact firstname.lastname@example.org if you wish to receive a PDF copy.

 Frequently Asked Questions